acvill/CRISPRviewR/README.md

 ## Example

-Check out the [CRISPRviewR vignette](https://albertvill.com/CRISPRviewR-vignette.html) for a suggested workflow.
+Please see the [CRISPRviewR vignette](https://albertvill.com/CRISPRviewR-vignette.html) for a suggested workflow.

 ## *Caveat emptor*